-Board of Directors 2015-2016
+Board of Directors 2017-2018

 Lata Menon has been a Charleston Montessori Board Member since 2010, and a Montessori mom since 2004 when her oldest child began preschool at the Montessori Early Learning center in Elkins, WV.
 Her youngest child started her Montessori education at the age of 3 and both children are now alumni of Charleston Montessori.
 Lata holds a Masters of Public Administration, as well as a Masters of Social Work, from WVU and is the State Director for Outreach Services for Home Base Inc.

+Joe Pugh is the father Jackson and Katherine Pugh, elementary students at Charleston Montessori.
+Joe earned his B.S in Mining Engineering from Virginia Tech and M.B.A. from West Virginia University.
+He is a registered Professional Engineer in West Virginia and has spent the last 15 years working for a regional mining company, in various roles in Engineering, Operations Management, and Continuous Improvement.
 Joe and his wife Angela are passionate about Montessori education and cherish the impact it has made on their children and family.
 He believes in reassessing traditional paradigms of education and contemplating what skills and competencies the world of tomorrow will require from the children of today.
 Joe enjoys biking, skiing, kayaking and camping with his family in the wild and wonderful hills of West Virginia.
 He also coaches the CMS Robotics team.